benmcevoy/cmd-tools/README.md

 Love me some [figlet](https://github.com/benmcevoy/figlet)

-# customize your PS profile to inlcude common scripts
+# customize your PS profile to include common scripts
 ## do you have a profile?
 `Test-Path $profile`